 Einstein’s general relativity and the theory of quantum mechanics are fundamentally incompatible, which has prompted over 30 years of work in string theory and quantum gravity.
 Not only Einstein’s theory does not work on the quantum scale; it does not work on the scale of galactic clusters either.

 The last and most important question is: How this particular, purported quantum gravity, while not being a fundamental force, and therefore not having its own autonomous field with its corresponding particle, would be able to propagate in the intergalactic space?

-This is possible due to intergalactic cluster’s magnetic fields.
-At this point, it is a conjecture that it could, and should also have something to do with quantum vacuum as an intergalactic physical medium, with quantum vacuum polarization, and with quantum entanglement.
+This is possible due to galactic cluster’s magnetic fields.
+At this point, it is a conjecture that it could, and should also have something to do with: quantum vacuum as an intergalactic physical medium, with quantum vacuum polarization, and with quantum entanglement.

 Astronomers have observed a cluster of galaxies being pulled in by a mysterious force

 Astronomers have detected a magnetic field associated with the Magellanic Bridge, the filament of gas stretching 75 thousand light-years between the Milky Way Galaxy’s nearest galactic neighbours, the Large and Small Magellanic Clouds

 - The magnetic field in the Coma cluster